Basic Green Thickie Recipe

 - Liquids (water, milk or juice)

-- Greens (Spinach, Chard, Collard Greens, Lettuce, Kale or other mild greens)
+- Greens (Spinach, Chard, Collard Greens, Lettuce, Kale or other mild greens) OR if you run out of fresh greens, add 2 scoops of Amazing Green Powder for an extra healthy green boost.

 - Fruit (Add any fruit you like, you don’t have to worry about adding creamy fruit as the oats provide the creaminess)